Kremlin critic Alexei Navalny jailed, declares Putin 'the Underwear Poisoner' | Politics

 Navalny said Russian state security agents had put the poison in his underpants, something the Kremlin denied.
 He used Tuesday's hearing to try to frame Putin's place in history. "(Putin's) only method is killing people.
 However much he pretends to be a great geo-politician, he'll go down in history as a poisoner.
 There was Alexander the Liberator, Yaroslav the Wise, and Putin the Underwear Poisoner," said Navalny.

 Outside the court earlier on Tuesday, Reuters reporters saw riot police detain around 70 of Navalny's supporters.
-The OVD-Info monitoring group later reported 503 arrests across Moscow.
+The OVD-Info monitoring group later reported 1,408 arrests nationwide, over 1,000 of those in Moscow.
 After his arrest, Navalny released a YouTube video making allegations about Putin's wealth that was viewed over 100 million times.
 The Kremlin said it was false.

 Tuesday's hearing focused on Navalny's alleged parole violations over a suspended sentence in a 2014 embezzlement case Navalny says was trumped up.
 POLITICAL RIVAL